ECB quantitative easing probably won't bring inflation up to target: economists

 Part of the criticism stems from the policy of sharing the risk on 20 percent of the asset purchases with national central banks, suggesting the bulk of any potential losses will fall on institutions from already highly-indebted countries.

-"We remain sceptical that euro area QE will work as effectively as some claim," wrote Philip Shaw, chief economist at Investec.
+"We remain skeptical that euro area QE will work as effectively as some claim," wrote Philip Shaw, chief economist at Investec.

 "The presence of a huge amount of eurosystem liquidity in 2012 did not lead to an upturn in lending to the real economy and indeed, it is difficult to see this occurring until euro area banks have strengthened their balance sheets sufficiently."